Dragon Ball Super: Broly: Plot

-In the year of Age 732, after being informed by the galactic warlord King Cold that his race will now serve his son Lord Frieza, King Vegeta finds a commoner infant named Broly within a nursery only the elite are accepted in.
-Learning Broly's power level greatly excels that of his son Prince Vegeta, whom he believes would liberate their people and conquer the universe, King Vegeta exiles Broly to the distant planetoid Vampa in hopes the infant would die before becoming a potential threat to the Saiyans.
+In Age 732, after being informed by the galactic warlord King Cold that his race will now serve his son Frieza, King Vegeta finds a commoner infant named Broly within a nursery only the elite are accepted in.
+Learning Broly's power level greatly exceeds that of his infant son Vegeta, whom he believes would liberate their people and conquer the universe, King Vegeta exiles Broly to the distant planetoid Vampa in hopes the infant would die before becoming a potential threat to the Saiyans.
 Broly's father Paragus attempted to rescue his son, only for the ship he stole to get damaged beyond repair on entry to Vampa.
 Stuck on Vampa, he raises his son to exact revenge on King Vegeta.

-Five years later, a low-class Saiyan warrior named Bardock grows concerned about Frieza's reasons for calling the Saiyans to Planet Vegeta and confines his suspicions to Gine while realizing Frieza's intentions to exterminate their race out of fear of the Super Saiyan and Super Saiyan God legends.
-They send their infant son, Kakarot, to Earth some time before Frieza commences the genocide of the Saiyan race.
-Besides Broly, Paragus, and Kakarot, the other survivors of Saiyans include Kakarot's brother Raditz, Vegeta and his comrade Nappa, and Vegeta's brother.
+Five years later, a low-class Saiyan warrior named Bardock grows concerned about Frieza's reasons for calling the Saiyans to Planet Vegeta and confides his suspicions in his wife Gine while realizing Frieza's intentions to exterminate their race out of fear of the Super Saiyan and Super Saiyan God legends.
+He and his wife Gine send their infant son, Kakarot, to Earth some time before Frieza commences the genocide of the Saiyan race.
+Besides Broly, Paragus, and Kakarot, the other survivors of Saiyans include Kakarot's older brother Raditz, Vegeta and his comrade Nappa, and Vegeta's brother Tarble.

-In the year of Age 780, forty-three years later, after the Tournament of Power, Kakarot, now named Goku, trains with Vegeta around a deserted island before Bulma is informed by Trunks that the Dragon Radar and six of the seven magical Dragon Balls in her possession were stolen by low-class Frieza Force soldiers.
-Bulma leaves Bulla with Beerus while accompanying Goku, Vegeta, and Whis travel to an arctic region to find the seventh Dragon Ball before Frieza can retrieve it.
+Forty-three years later in age 780, and a few months after the Tournament of Power, Kakarot, now named Son Goku, trains with Vegeta around a desert island before Bulma is informed by her son Trunks that the Dragon Radar and six of the seven magical Dragon Balls in her possession were stolen by low-class Frieza Force soldiers.
+Bulma leaves her daughter Bulla with Beerus while accompanying Goku, Vegeta, and Whis travel to an arctic region to find the seventh Dragon Ball before Frieza can retrieve it.
 Meanwhile, Broly and Paragus are rescued from Vampa by Cheelai and Lemo, two low-class Frieza Force soldiers on a recruitment mission.
-The two are brought to Frieza and are enlisted to defeat Goku and Vegeta, Cheelai stealing the remote Paragus uses to keep Broly submissive before the two groups cross paths on Earth.
+The two are brought to Frieza and are enlisted to defeat Goku and Vegeta.
+Cheelai steals the remote Paragus uses to keep Broly submissive and breaks it before the two groups cross paths on Earth.